karaatfullstack/demo-sequelize-review/README.md

   - We've specified a port of 5432.
 This is the port that Postgres runs on.
   - The database name is hogwarts
 Sequelize will utilize pg in order to interact specifically with a PostgreSQL database.
 (HOW DID I MAKE THE DB?
-In my regular terminal, I ran createdb hogwarts)
+In my regular terminal, I ran createdb hogwarts.
+Then, since I have a seed file with objects to add, I can `run npm run seed` to have sequelize generate the table data and save it to my DB)

 2. db > house.js file, student.js file, index.js
 Each house contains a name, points, team colors, and ghost